noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

 ### best practices

 - always
+  - put priv vars in the `.tfvars` file
+  - put pub vars in the `.vars.tf` file
 - sometimes
   - terraform should deply premade images with all the configuration already set or retrieved at runtime
   - just name the plan `tfplan` and move on with your life